theCephusHasLanded/Terrapin/README.md

 1. Push your repository to GitHub.
 2. Create a new project on [Vercel](https://vercel.com).
 3. Connect your GitHub repository to Vercel.
-4. Configure environment variables in the Vercel dashboard.
+4. Configure environment variables in the Vercel dashboard, including your Supabase DATABASE_URL.
 5. Deploy!

-### Deploying to PlanetScale

-1. Create a new database on [PlanetScale](https://planetscale.com).
-2. Get your database connection string.
-3. Add the connection string to your environment variables.
-4. Run `npx prisma db push` to create the tables.
-5. Run `npm run db:seed` to seed the database.

 ## Authentication (Future Expansion)

 To add authentication, we recommend:

+### Using Supabase Auth

+1. Install Supabase client: `npm install @supabase/supabase-js`
+2. Set up Supabase auth keys in your environment variables
+3. Create auth functionality using Supabase Auth API
+4. Secure routes using middleware

 ### Using NextAuth.js (Auth.js)